ancore/geojson-serializer/README.md

 This library provides a [JsonSerializer](https://github.com/FasterXML/jackson-databind) and a set of annotations to serialize any PoJo as [GeoJSON](https://tools.ietf.org/html/rfc7946).

+## Status
+The only supported GeoJSON type at the moment is "Feature".

 ## Maven
 ```xml
 <dependency>